Mission Statement

 Provide refuge for women and their children who are victims of abuse.

-Diversity enriches community and the Society is committed to respecting, appreciating and celebrating the diversity of our clients, employees, students, volunteers, members, donors, funders and all community partners.
-We strive to increase understanding and acceptance of each other, thereby making us more compassionate human beings and strengthening the fabric of our community.
+Diversity enriches the community, and the Society is committed to respecting, appreciating and celebrating the diversity of our clients, employees, students, volunteers, members, donors, funders and all community partners.
+We strive to increase understanding and acceptance of each other, making us more compassionate and strengthening the fabric of our community.

 We hold ourselves responsible to our community to ensure the mission and purposes of the Society are met while maintaining our financial stability.